joey-qytyku/OS-90-fixed/docs/code.md

 If the variable is declared static, this extra pointer is not generated.

 To aleviate the confusion, a type called IMUSTR is used, which means immutable string.
 It is impossible to export the IMUSTR type to the global scope due to an incomplete type without the array initializer.
-It has no definite size and `sizeof` cannot be used on the type.
+It has no definite size and `sizeof` cannot be used on the type name.

 This makes incorrect use of strings impossible, imo.